Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Sampling/sample_geometry.md

 ::: info Note

-When using [sample_geometry](sample_geometry.html "Samples geometry in the scene and returns information from the shaders of surfaces that were sampled."), the default `samplefilter` is set to `closest` by default, since opacity blending only works when compositing data along a ray.
+When using [sample_geometry](sample_geometry.html) () ("Samples geometry in the scene and returns information from the shaders of surfaces that were sampled."), the default `samplefilter` is set to `closest` by default, since opacity blending only works when compositing data along a ray.

 ```c
 gather(P, dir,